Ronnie Schell: Career

 Schell's gradual ascendency into the public's attention earned him the title "America's Slowest Rising Comedian".

-Schell also acted in a few Pacific Southwest Airlines (PSA) commercials such as "Smile Inspection" and "PSA Gives You A Lift Pageant".
+He also acted in a few Pacific Southwest Airlines (PSA) commercials such as "Smile Inspection" and "PSA Gives You A Lift Pageant".
 At the end of a Jerry Lewis PSA jingle, a voice said "That was Jerry Lewis for PSA, and this is Ronnie Schell.
 What did I do wrong?"
 Schell was the voice for the hockey puck-shaped character on the Peter Puck cartoons, which aired during televised National Hockey League games in the 1970s.
 From the mid to late 1980s, Schell appeared in numerous television commercials for Shakey's Pizza.

 In 2007, Schell was part of a touring cabaret show titled, 5 Star Revue with Gary Collins, Mary Ann Mobley, Ruta Lee, and Steve Rossi.
 He starred in the 2009 off-Broadway production of Don't Leave it All to Your Children!, a comedic and musical revue dedicated to aging baby boomers.

 Schell was the comedy advisor to Richard Dreyfuss in the 2019 Netflix film The Last Laugh.

-Personal life
+Personal life and death

-He married Janet Rodeberg in 1968; they have two sons, Greg and Chris Schell.
+Schell married Janet Rodeberg in 1968; they had two sons, Greg and Chris Schell.

+Schell died at the Ronald Reagan UCLA Medical Center in Los Angeles, on June 12, 2026, at the age of 94.